Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 Greed is a deadly sin for a reason.
 The pursuit of wanting something so bad, usually money, can drive people to the point of no return— even murder.
-"In Ice Cold Blood," hosted by Ice-T which premieres April 1 at 7/6c on Oxygen, delves into shocking true crime stories involving greed, lust and envy.
+"In Ice Cold Blood," hosted by Ice-T which Mondays at 8/7c on Oxygen, delves into shocking true crime stories involving greed, lust and envy.

 Here are 5 of the most shocking crimes of greed.